Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 We anticipate use cases where a private key usage request may contain key handles for several delegating parties eligible to fulfill the request, and the delegate party to be used can be chosen opportunistically depending on which are available at the time.
-Without the MAC, choosing the wrong key handle would cause the `ARKG-Derive-Secret-Key` procedure to silently derive the wrong key instead of returning an explicit error, which would in turn lead to an invalid signature or similar final output.
+Without the MAC, choosing the wrong key handle would cause the `ARKG-Derive-Private-Key` procedure to silently derive the wrong key instead of returning an explicit error, which would in turn lead to an invalid signature or similar final output.
 This would make it difficult or impossible to diagnose the root cause of the issue and present actionable user feedback.
 The MAC also allows ARKG key handles to be transmitted via heterogeneous data channels, possibly including a mix of ARKG key handles and similar values used for other algorithms.

-The second purpose is so that the delegating party can be assured that no errors should happen during the execution of `ARKG-Derive-Secret-Key`, such as out-of-range or invalid key values.
+The second purpose is so that the delegating party can be assured that no errors should happen during the execution of `ARKG-Derive-Private-Key`, such as out-of-range or invalid key values.
 For example, key generation in `ARKG-Derive-Public-Key` might be done by randomly testing candidates [NIST.SP.800-56Ar3] and retrying `ARKG-Derive-Public-Key` until a valid candidate is found.
-A MAC enables `ARKG-Derive-Secret-Key` to assume that the first candidate from a given pseudo-random seed will be successful, and otherwise return an explicit error rejecting the key handle as invalid.
+A MAC enables `ARKG-Derive-Private-Key` to assume that the first candidate from a given pseudo-random seed will be successful, and otherwise return an explicit error rejecting the key handle as invalid.
-`ARKG-Derive-Public-Key` is likely to run on powerful general-purpose hardware, such as a laptop, smartphone or server, while `ARKG-Derive-Secret-Key` might run on more constrained hardware such as a cryptographic smart card, which benefits greatly from such optimizations.
+`ARKG-Derive-Public-Key` is likely to run on powerful general-purpose hardware, such as a laptop, smartphone or server, while `ARKG-Derive-Private-Key` might run on more constrained hardware such as a cryptographic smart card, which benefits greatly from such optimizations.

-It is straightforward to see that adding the MAC to the construction by Wilson does not weaken the security properties defined by Frymann et al. [Frymann2020]: the construction by Frymann et al. can be reduced to the ARKG construction in this document by instantiating `KEM` as group exponentiation and instantiating `BL` as group multiplication to blind public keys and modular integer addition to blind secret keys.
+It is straightforward to see that adding the MAC to the construction by Wilson does not weaken the security properties defined by Frymann et al. [Frymann2020]: the construction by Frymann et al. can be reduced to the ARKG construction in this document by instantiating `KEM` as group exponentiation and instantiating `BL` as group multiplication to blind public keys and modular integer addition to blind private keys.
 The `MAC` and `KDF` parameters correspond trivially to the MAC and KDF parameters in [Frymann2020], where KDF<sub>1</sub>(_k_) = KDF(_k_, _l_<sub>1</sub>) and KDF<sub>2</sub>(_k_) = KDF(_k_, _l_<sub>2</sub>)
 with fixed labels _l_<sub>1</sub> and _l_<sub>2</sub>.